DHTMLX/docs-kanban/docs/guides/initialization.md

 Initialize Kanban with the **kanban.Kanban** constructor.
 It takes two parameters:

 - an HTML container (the ID of the HTML container)
 - an object with configuration properties.
-[See the full list here](#configuration-properties).
+[See the full list here](#configuration-properties)

 ~~~jsx title="index.html"
 // create Kanban